 Makala are inexpensive, and sound good.
 Here are a few links to find some Makala ukuleles:

 Stagg is also inexpensive and sound good.
 Here are a few links to find some Stagg ukuleles:

 If you’re not careful, you could get Ukulele Acquisition Syndrome (UAS) and end up with a bunch of other (possibly more expensive) ukes, but for now I’d say you should start small until you know you’ll stick with it, and do stick with it so you can treat yourself to more as a reward for practicing!

 After that, try to resist buying lots of brothers and sisters for the new addition to your family, though.
 Ukuleles are very addictive and this habit could get pricey if you’re not careful.
 Again, there’s a ‘thing’ Ukulele Acquisition Syndrome.
 (UAS).
 This is me trying to warn you…

 Already got a clip-on tuning device?
 It’s better than using your phone.
-Read more about that and how to tune your ukulele for the first time, see here.
+For more about that and how to tune your ukulele for the first time, see here.

 How to play the G chord, here.